kundank78/kundank78.github.io/blog/2023-03-16-ckad-notes.md

 ---
-slug: cheeat-sheet-ckad
+slug: cheat-sheet-ckad
 title: Cheat Sheet for CKAD
 author: Kundan Kumar
 author_url: https://github.com/kundank78
 author_title: Software Engineer at JP Morgan
 author_image_url: https://avatars.githubusercontent.com/u/25195457
-tags: [go, bittorrent]
+tags: [ckad, kubernetes]
 ---

-I got my CKAD certification in Dec, 2022 and I faced difficulty memorizing all the k8s object yamls & imperative commands.
-Cracking CKAD needs crystal k8s concepts along with bit of a practice K8s commands.
-Sharing below notes taken during my preparation.
+Cracking CKAD examination requires not only a solid comprehension of Kubernetes concepts but also proficiency in executing K8 commands.
+In this following, I have shared notes which I took during my CKAD preparation.
+I faced difficulty memorizing all Kubernetes object YAMLs and imperative commands, I consolidate all configurations in a single location as a comprehensive revision guide before the exam.
+I hope these notes can help you out too!

 <!--truncate-->